mischimel/eLibraryReinach/README.md

 As an administrator, the primary objective is to efficiently manage the library's resources.
 This includes editing or adding members, books, genres, authors, and lending records.
 To ensure usability, the platform incorporates filtering options, enabling administrators to generate lists based on specific criteria for quickly finding relevant information.  <br>

 For future enhancements and improvements, the following features could be considered:  <br>
 Users would be required to register and subsequently log in to the eLibrary platform.
 They could also log out and conveniently manage their profiles.
 Regular users would have restricted functionality, allowing them to explore comprehensive lists of books, genres, and authors.
 Additionally, they would have the capability to refine their searches using filters, borrow and return books, and access a personalized list showcasing their currently borrowed books.
-While the existing list of borrowed objects does not include dates or predefined lending durations, these aspects could also be incorporated in the future. <br>
+While the existing list of borrowed objects does not include dates or predefined lending durations, these aspects could also be incorporated in the future.
+Additionally, in the future, it may be desirable to implement a limitation on the number of members who can borrow a certain book simultaneously. <br>

 Overall, the eLibrary project aims to create a user-friendly web application that empowers administrators to efficiently manage library resources.
 Furthermore, it holds the potential to provide regular users with convenient access to eBooks and lending services in the future.  <br>